erasmus-without-paper/ewp-specs-architecture/README.md

 the data.
 Some clients may do this every night, others might choose to do this only after some critical hardware failures.

-Most EWP APIs allow to achieve this effect by calling the `index` endpoint of an API (and thus retrieving the full list of current entity IDs), and then calling the `get` endpoint with all the retrieved IDs.
-This process may be costly, if the number of IDs is large.
+Most EWP APIs allow achieving this effect by calling the `index` endpoint of an API (and thus retrieving the full list of current entity IDs), and then calling the `get` endpoint with all the retrieved IDs.
+This process may be costly if the number of IDs is large.
 To prevent "DDoS-ing" each other's servers, most `index` endpoints allow the clients to use the `modified_since` parameter, which causes only a small subset of IDs to be returned by the server (only the ones that were actually changed since the specified date).